 The Capilano Suspension Bridge is a place the world, at least its northern part, is raving about.
 One of Vancouver’s most popular attractions is perhaps the first stop most of the visitors make during their stay in the city.

 I became obsessed with the Capilano Suspension Bridge about a year ago.
-In my quest for the places to see in Vancouver, next to Stanley Park, Google showed a picture of a footbridge that seemed to try to escape all the attention and hide in the depths of a dense forest.
+In my quest for the places to see in Vancouver, next to Stanley Park, Google showed a picture of a footbridge that seemed to try to hide in the depths of a dense forest.
 I knew right there that I had to see it.
 And indeed it was one of the first places we visited and loved in Vancouver.

 6. North Vancouver